buzz-language/buzz/README.md

 }
 ```

 `class` act like you would expect.
-They don't have the central place they have in other languages (tbh I may end up removing them):
+They don't have the central place they have in other languages (tbh we may end up removing them):

 ```buzz
 class Form {